davidtchiu/davidtchiu.github.io/teaching/cs261/hwk7.rec/index.md

 Create a new project and create a class called `Recursion`.
 Put all of the following static methods in this class.

-1. (Easy) Write a static method called `Queue<E> reverseQueue(Queue<E> queue)` that reverses the content of the given queue before returning it.
+1. (Easy) Write a static method called `public static<E> Queue<E> reverseQueue(Queue<E> queue)` that reverses the content of the given queue before returning it.
 Note that the reversal of an empty queue is the queue itself.
 Hint: In the recursive case, remove the head, reverse remaining queue, then offer head to the tail of the queue.

 	 ```java
 	 Queue<Double> q0 = new LinkedList<>();